Satyakammaurya123/Satyakammaurya123/README.md

-- 👋 Hi, I’m @Satyakammaurya123
+- 👋 Hi, I’m Satyakam
-- 👀 I’m interested in data science related small projects...
+- 👀 I’m interested in data science related projects
-- 🌱 I’m currently learning web development...
+- 🌱 I’m currently learning full stack development
-- 💞️ I’m looking to collaborate on full stack development programs...
+- 💞️ I’m looking to collaborate on full stack development programs
-- 📫 How to reach me ...
+- 📫 How to reach me 20bme051@iiitdmj.ac.in

 <!---
 Satyakammaurya123/Satyakammaurya123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.